wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/getting-started/shuffleboard-displaying-data.rst

 .. figure:: images/displaying-data-tabs.png
    :alt:

-Often debugging or monitoring the status of a robot envolves writing a number of values to the console and watching them stream by.
+Often debugging or monitoring the status of a robot involves writing a number of values to the console and watching them stream by.
 With Shuffleboard you can put values to a GUI that is automatically constructed based on your program.
 As values are updated, the corresponding GUI element changes value - there is no need to try to catch numbers streaming by on the screen.

 Displaying values in normal operating mode (autonomous or teleop)
 -----------------------------------------------------------------